quietlychris/site/writing/adventures_in_photogrammetry.md

       }
   }
 ```
 The problem with simple color filters is that they tend not to end up being so simple.
-A single rule rarely takes care of everything, so you start adding conditionals, which are then based on things like lighting or location, so you add more conditionals, but then some rules conflict with others so you add more conditionals to resolve those, and so on forever until you give up and go live in a monastery to contemplating the universe's fickle nature.
+A single rule rarely takes care of everything, so you start adding conditionals, which are then based on things like lighting or location, so you add more conditionals, but then some rules conflict with others so you add more conditionals to resolve those, and so on forever until you give up and go live in a monastery for a while to contemplate the infinite possibilities created by the universe's fickle nature.
 Ahem.

 Anyway, while this might work for a one-off, it's an approach that rarely ends up being more flexible than just coloring in the image yourself and going from there.